dojo/framework/src/stores/README.md

 #### Decorating Multiple Processes

-Specifying a `callback` decorator on an individual process explicitly works for targeted behavior but can become cumbersome when the decorator needs to be applied across multiple processes throughout the application.
+Specifying a `callback` decorator on an individual process explicitly works for targeted behavior but can become cumbersome when the decorator needs to be applied to multiple processes throughout the application.

 The `createProcessWith` higher order function can be used to specify `callback` decorators that need to be applied across multiple `processes`.
 The function accepts an array of `callback` decorators and returns a new `createProcess` factory function that will automatically apply the decorators to any process that it creates.